dougmattern/odin-calculator/README.md

 This calculator can add, subtract, multiply, and divide.
 It can clear memory, delete characters, input only 1 decimal, detect divide by zero, and function in a chain doing continuous calculations on a pair of numbers without pressing the equals button.

-## Style Notes
-This was an opportunity to implement many CSS features I had been interested in trying.

 ## Dark Mode switch
+Light theme and dark theme set up with custom variables.

 ## Neon sign with effect on hover
 In dark mode, hovering brightens the sign.

 ## Pulse on hover for the switch
-In darkmode, 2 second pulsing animation.
+In dark mode, 2 second pulsing animation.

 ## Bottom signature hover effect, mode dependant
 Transform background of signature with different colors.